 Regular exercise increases blood flow in the skin thus it is very useful for obtaining healthy skin.
 But like any other body part, excessive physical stress will make the skin feel exhausted and can turn it dull and deprived of oxygen and other nutrients.
 Thus, avoid excessive physical stress and fatigue.

-Getting enough amount of sleep is also crucial for rejuvenating the skin.
+Getting enough amount of sleep is also crucial for rejuvenating and creating healthy skin.
 It helps in easing physical as well as emotional stress.

 - Clean your skin regularly